-- a reserve for expected claims on unearned inforce business - a reserve for bound but not incepted ("BBNI") business.
-BBNI business is business for which a commitment has been given and the insurer could therefore be liable to honour in full; and - a reserve for future administration expenses associated with the in-force and BBNI business.
+- a reserve for unearned in-force business; - a reserve for bound but not incepted ("BBNI") business.
+BBNI business is business for which a commitment has been given, and the insurer could therefore be liable to honour in full; and - a reserve for future administration expenses associated with the in-force and BBNI business.

-An additional Events Not in Data reserve "(ENID") has been included in the premium provision to reflect the limited historical data available at 31 December 2022 to the Company to derive best estimate assumptions.
+An Event Not in Data (ENID) reserve has been included in the premium provision to reflect the limited historical data available at 31 December 2024 to the Company to derive best estimate assumptions.